tannineo/cs7ns6-groupwork/README.md

    1. The node is deleted from leader's list of peers when fail to respond the heartbeat.
    2. A node will also be removed from the peers list of a follower if it fails to respond a RequestVote.

+This rough implementation breaks the partition behavior in RAFT protocol.
+The Raft protocol only ensures the partition of majority (>n/2) work fine with the Follower-Candidate-Leader state change.
+We resized the members so the total number `n` is dynamic and breaks this behavior in RAFT.

 ---

 The client is implemented by continuous reading the input of the console.
 Multiple lines can be accepted and each line is processed by a thread in the thread pool (max=20, hardcoded), so we can copy prepared scripts into the console to do requests in batch.
 Commands of get/set/delete can be parsed and sent by specifying the target node with host and port.
 For test convinience, a setFail command is added to the requirement/specification for switch the simulation of node (network) failure from one node towards one other node in the group, hense we can manually build partitions by this command.